Aren’t all poles multi-function? – i.e. capable of carrying accessories?

 Being a modular system, should our poles be located in high wind environments, additional strengthening sleeves can be included within the individual designs.

-All Multipole™ light poles are independently certified by qualified engineers.
+All Multipole™ light poles are independently certified by qualified engineers and best electricians.

 Will Aluminium corrode?